 The Illinois Golf Hall of Fame inducted its first class in 1989, and I gave the presentation speech for the first member — Charles Blair Macdonald, designer of America’s first 18-hole course — Chicago Golf Club.
 The Hall now has 90 members and I was the first media member inducted since 2004.

-I’ve also co-host of Golfers on Golf Radio, an hour-long show that begins its 34th year in 2024.
+I’ve also co-hosted Golfers on Golf Radio, an hour-long show that begins its 35th year in 2025.

 In addition to those regular projects I have been involved in a wide range of other freelance writing projects.
 They include pieces in newspapers, magazines, program pieces, websites and books.